waylis/core/docs/intro.md

 ![Promo](/promo.webp)

+⚡ It’s like Express.js, but instead of exposing an HTTP API for developers — you expose a user-friendly UI for end users.

 ## Motivation

 Traditional [client-server](https://en.wikipedia.org/wiki/Client–server_model) applications often require building a separate [frontend](https://en.wikipedia.org/wiki/Front-end_web_development): designing forms, input flows, and UI components just to collect, validate and display data.
 Waylis eliminates this extra work by offering a ready-to-use web interface where interaction happens throw predefined chat scenes.
 The user and your application communicate using simple messages, which can contain data of different formats: from plain text to entire files.